mamokarz/sample-multi-platform/README.md

 void pal_sleep(unsigned int sleep_time_ms);
 ```

-The first four APIs are related to the version, we will explain it latter, after that, two APIs, `pal_temperature_get()`, and `pal_temperature_to_celsius()`, expose the temperature sensor in the board.
-The `pal_led_set_color()` exposes the LED color and the `pal_fan_set_speed` the fan speed in the board.
+The first four APIs are related to the version which we will explain later.
+After that, two APIs, `pal_temperature_get()` and `pal_temperature_to_celsius()`, expose the temperature sensor on the board.
+The `pal_led_set_color()` exposes the LED color and the `pal_fan_set_speed` the fan speed on the board.
 Those are the board dependent APIs.

-The `pal_halt()` expose a way to completely stop the system.
+The `pal_halt()` exposes a way to completely stop the system.
 In our implementation, it is a simple `while(true){}` that will run forever.
-However, it shall be part of the PAL because it may not be the best way to halt in other systems, for instance, if a new device will runs on battery, this busy loop is undesirable.
+However, it shall be part of the PAL because it may not be the best way to halt in other systems.
+For instance, if a new device will run on battery, this busy loop is undesirable.

 At the end, we have the `pal_sleep()` that is the OS dependent API.

 ### PAL Implementation

-There are multiple `.c` files with the implementation, each of than related to one part of the implementation for a specific platform.
+There are multiple `.c` files with the implementation, each of them related to one part of the implementation for a specific platform.

-It is important to preserve uniqueness of identifiers in the _translation-units_ (very complicate way to say that we cannot have 2 functions with the same name in the same `.c`).
-However, there is no limitation about `.c` files that implement the same function, they are all fine since the linker can understand each one it should use when mount the code.
+It is important to preserve uniqueness of identifiers in the _translation-units_ (very complicated way to say that we cannot have 2 functions with the same name in the same `.c`).
+However, there is no limitation about `.c` files that implement the same function.
+They are all fine since the linker can understand which one it should use when mounting the code.

 #### Board dependencies

-To better understand it, let's see the two implementations of the temperature sensor, files _pal_temperature_a.c_ and _pal_temperature_b.c_, both implements the function `pal_temperature_get()`, and you can compile both.
+To better understand it, let's see the two implementations of the temperature sensor.
+Files _pal\_temperature\_a.c_ and _pal\_temperature\_b.c_ both implement the function `pal_temperature_get()`, and you can compile both.

-From the repo root, create a directory called build and get inside of it.
+From the repo root, create a directory called build and switch inside of it.

 ```bash
 mkdir build